funtoo/ego/doc/ego.conf.5.rst

 will be relative to *meta_repo_path*, but it can also be set to an absolute path, in which case it will be interpreted as-is.
 The default settings for *kits_path* is "kits".

+**kits_depth**

+This setting specifies the default depth to use when cloning a kit.
+The default is 2, which is the minimum functioning default when using Funtoo kits directly.
+If using a time-delayed version of meta-repo, this can be set to a custom value or set to 0, which will cause the kits to be cloned with complete history.

 **meta_repo_path**

 This setting defines the directory that will house meta-repo once cloned, and also where ego and Portage will look for